Code-Institute-Submissions/simon-6/README.md

 ## Features <a name="features"></a>
 ### Existing Features <a name="existing_feat"></a>
 + How To Play modal
     + The modal is accessed via a link, which is primely positioned just beneath the play button for visibility.
-It 2-step instructions for any users who are new to the game.
+It provides 2-step instructions for any users who are new to the game.
 + Settings Model
     + This modal allows the user to choose alternative game sounds from a drop down menu.
     + The settings are implemented straight away after clicking 'OK'